 One of the best things about corporate videos is how versatile it can be.
 There really is not just one thing that you think about when you see the word “video”.

 Video is such an adaptable and flexible medium that allows you to create almost anything while still constantly evolving.
 This year had a lot of different video trends which point to how corporate videos can evolve in the future.
 Here are some of the most notable video marketing trends of 2020:

-The trend of being authentic or feeling more human to your audience has now already become more of an expectation of your audience.
+The trend of being authentic to your audience has now already become more of an expectation of your audience.